colonelpanic8/okcupyd/docs/setup.rst

 The PYTHONPATH=. at the front of this command is necessary to ensure that the current directory is searched for modules.

 2. Set the shell environment variables OKC_USERNAME and OKC_PASSWORD to your username and password respectively.
 Make sure to export the variables so they are visible in processes started from the shell.
-You can make a credentials.sh file to do this using the following template
+You can make a credentials.sh file to do this using the following template:

 .. code-block:: bash